dgelessus/NAGUS/docs/uru/game_server.rst

      even though it can never be negative).
      Element count for the following member array.
    * **Members:** Variable-length array of :cpp:class:`plNetMsgMemberInfoHelper`\s.

+   Reply to a :cpp:class:`plNetMsgMembersListReq`.
+   The members list contains information about every other client currently in the age instance and the UOID of each corresponding avatar.
+   The state of each of these avatars is sent separately, in response to the :cpp:class:`plNetMsgGameStateRequest`.

 :cpp:class:`plNetMsgMemberUpdate`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^